Thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole: Conclusions

 In the normal phase space, we derived firstly the first law of thermodynamics by considering the energy-momentum relation as well as the energy and angular momentum conservation.
 Then we investigated the second law of thermodynamics by discussing the variation of the entropy.
 As predicted, it was found that the variation of the entropy is always positive.
 The validity of the weak cosmic censorship conjecture was also checked in the normal phase space by studying the variation of the function $\Delta(r)$ at the minimal point.
 For the case that the initial state was a black hole, the final state was found to be a black hole as well, thus the weak cosmic censorship conjecture was valid as well in the Kerr-AdS black hole.

 Later, we investigated the laws of thermodynamics and weak cosmic censorship conjecture in the extended phase space, which has not been reported previously as far as we know.
 In the extended phase space, the cosmological parameter is not a constant any more, however, the pressure of the thermodynamic system is considered as a constant.
 The first law thus contains the contribution from pressure and volume.
 From the energy-momentum relation as well as the energy and angular momentum conservation, we also derived the first law successfully.
 The second law, however, is more subtle since we found that it depends on the values of the spin parameter, AdS radius as well as the their variations.
 As the value of the AdS radius is fixed, we found that the variation of entropy are different for different spin parameters.
 And for a fixed spin parameter, the variation of the spin parameter also affects the variation of entropy, which can be positive or negative.
-Therefore, the second law in the extended phase space may be valid or violated.
-We also checked the validity of the weak cosmic censorship conjecture in the extended phase space by studying the variation of the function $\Delta(r)$ at the minimal point.
+Therefore, the second law in the extended phase space may be valid or violated. \footnote{In the paper \cite{Hu:2019lcy}, the authors considered that the adding particles into the black hole would change the enthalpy, rather than the internal energy as we considered in our paper.
+This starting difference lead to their conclusion that the second law in the extended phase space would not be violated. } We also checked the validity of the weak cosmic censorship conjecture in the extended phase space by studying the variation of the function $\Delta(r)$ at the minimal point.
 For the initial states were extremal and near-extremal black holes, the final states were found to be extremal and near-extremal black holes as well.
 The absorbed fermion thus would not change the location of the minimum, thus the weak cosmic censorship conjecture is still valid in the extended phase space.